zagarsuren/zagarsuren.github.io/_posts/2023-09-16-Search-Algorithms.md

 A Greedy best-first search algorithm utilises the evaluation function of f(n) = h(n).
 This makes the algorithm quicker to reach the goal (Barr & Feigenbaum, 1981).

-Key points of greedy best-first search algorithm (Adapted from Lecture 2):
+Key points of greedy best-first search algorithm:
 	Expands first the node with the lowest h(n) value.
 	The evaluation function f(n) = h(n)
 	In our problem, h(n) is defined as the straight-line distance between the current node to a goal node, h(n)= h_SLD